AdaFlow: Imitation Learning with Variance-Adaptive Flow-Based Policies: Experiments

 \subsection{Navigating a 2D Maze}

 We create two sets of maze navigation tasks to validate \ours{}'s performance of modeling multi-modal behavior.
 In particular, we create two \emph{single-task} environments where the agent starts and ends at a fixed point and two \emph{multi-task} environments where the agent can start and end at different points.
 All four environments are simulated in D4RL Maze2D~\citep{fu2020d4rl} using MuJoCo.
 The environments and demonstrations are visualized in Figure~\ref{fig:maze_demo}.
-We measure both SR and DS for the single-task mazes and only SR for the multi-task mazes, as it is difficult to accurately define DS in the multi-task setting.

-\paragraph{Results } We compare \ours{} against baseline methods in Table~\ref{tab:maze_result}.
-From the table, we see that \ours{} with an average NFE of 1.56 NFE can achieve highly diverse behavior in terms of DS and a near-perfect success rate in the meantime.
-Moreover, the DS is not dropping and the SR remains strong when the average NFE drops to 1.12.
-By contrast, Diff-$\pi$ only demonstrates diverse behavior when NFE is larger than 5 and falls behind in SR even with 20 NFE compared to \ours{}.
-BC, on the other hand, has high SR while performing relatively poorly in terms of DS.
+\textbf{\ours{} achieves high diversity and success with low NFE; Diffusion Policy and BC lag in comparison.} We compare \ours{} against baseline methods in Table~\ref{tab:maze_result}.
 We additionally visualize the rollout trajectories from each learned policy in Figure~\ref{fig:maze_generated_traj} as a qualitative comparison of the learned behavior across different methods.
+From the results, we see that \ours{} with an average Number of Function Evaluation (NFE) of 1.56 NFE can achieve highly diverse behavior and high success rate in the meantime.
+By contrast, Diffusion Policy only demonstrates diverse behavior when NFE is larger than 5 and falls behind in success rate even with 20 NFE compared to \ours{}.
+BC, on the other hand, has high success rate while performing relatively poorly in terms of behavior diversity.